CineLibri

-About the Festival
+Description

-Proven to be the world’s first international Book to Film festival, Cinelibri is an extraordinary annual event, inspired by the interaction of arts – cinema and literature, in particular.
+Cinelibri is an annual event inspired by the interaction of arts – cinema and literature, in particular.
 It is held in Sofia, Plovdiv, Varna, Burgas, Gabrovo, Veliko Tarnovo, Stara Zagora and other cities every autumn, and showcases the best examples of films connected to literary works, both contemporary and classic.
-Cinelibri is an extremely important, independent platform for high-quality European film productions and co-productions and it is the most rapidly growing film festival in Bulgaria.
-Every year Cinelibri welcomes world-renowned filmmakers, actors, screenwriters and audiovisual professionals, along with affirmed European film professionals and journalists to present films from the program.
+Cinelibri is an independent platform for European film productions and co-productions.
+Every year Cinelibri welcomes filmmakers, actors, screenwriters and audiovisual professionals, along with European film professionals and journalists to present films.

-The Official Competition includes 10 to 20 films from the last 18 months judged by a prestigious international jury composed of a President and Members (including famous producers, directors, writers, screenwriters, actors, film composers).
-The Cinelibri statuette for Best Feature Film is handed to the relevant film director or producer, for their skillful “interpretation” of a literary work into the language of cinema.
+The Official Competition includes 10 to 20 films from the last 18 months judged by an international jury composed of a President and Members (including producers, directors, writers, screenwriters, actors, film composers).
+The Cinelibri statuette for Best Feature Film is presented to the film's director or producer for their skillful interpretation of a literary work into the language of cinema.

-Alongside Best Feature Film, the festival also presents awards in the following categories: Best Short Film, Best Documentary and Best Costume Design in Bulgarian Contemporary Cinema.
-Traditionally, the festival also bestows a Cinelibri Lifetime Achievement Award to creators in the field of cinema, literature, and script adaptation.
+The festival also presents awards in the following categories: Best Short Film, Best Documentary and Best Costume Design in Bulgarian Contemporary Cinema.
+The festival also bestows a Cinelibri Lifetime Achievement Award to creators in the field of cinema, literature, and script adaptation.